 Reduced Website SEO Scores

 Plagramme is a very nice plagiarism checker with an easy and aesthetic user interface.
 Register your email to access its features for free and even its premium features can be used by sharing Plagramme on social media.
-Cool fact, Plagramme is the world’s first free multilingual (about 18 languages) plagiarism checker and runs on every computer operating system efficiently.
+Cool fact, Plagramme is multilingual (about 129 languages) plagiarism checker and runs on every computer operating system efficiently.
 Quick plagiarism checker and lets you check similarity scores, paraphrases and evaluates for use of bad links.